nadarasarbahavan/nadarasarbahavan.github.io/_pages/about.md

 brought me to the interface between humans and digital systems, most concretely in my work on **measuring presence in virtual reality using EEG**, where the question was deceptively simple: can a machine tell whether a person believes they are somewhere they are not?
-A domain where the hardest problems are not technical but *ontological*.
-Unlike deterministic engineering systems, where correctness is verifiable and failure modes are enumerable, human perception is irreducibly subjective: experiences that are real to the person having them, yet invisible to any instrument pointed at them from the outside.
-The ground truth lives inside a mind.

 This trajectory, from deterministic systems, through the irreducible subjectivity of human perception, to the empirical science of deep